Research Data Management

 - Hardy Schwamm, Open Scholarship Librarian, Phone; 091-493895, Email: firstname.lastname@example.org

-The following video tutorials provide an introduction to Research Data Management and related supports at NUI Galway and complement content in this library guide.
+The following video tutorials provide an introduction to Research Data Management and related supports provided by the Library at the University of Galway and complement content in this library guide.

 Information Solutions and Services (ISS) provides a Security Awareness Training course on Blackboard for all staff and students of the university.
 For related information go to IT security training on the ISS website.